unkn0wnamd/ByteWizard/README.md

    5- GIF   6- tar           7- Word/Office
 2- Enter absolute path of the file that you want to convert.

+✔ Your file <FILENAME> type have been changed successfully by Byte Wizard.

 CONGRATZ!!
 ```
 ## v1.0: